autosit/autosit.github.io/_posts/2022-03-30-pmbm_wakes_spawning.md

 ## Proposed Tasks for the 5th year project

 In the specialization project the goal is to make a JIPDA that can account for wake clutter.
-This problem has been addressed in a single-target context in Brekke2012 and Vo2009, and in JPDA context in Rødningsby2009.
+This problem has been addressed in a single-target context in [(Brekke et al. 2012)] and Vo2009, and in JPDA context in [(Rødningsby et al. 2009)].

-* Summarize similarities and differences between Brekke2012, Vo2009 and Rødningsby2009.
+* Summarize similarities and differences between [(Brekke et al. 2012)], Vo2009 and [(Rødningsby et al. 2009)].
 * Make a simple simulation environment to study targets with and without wakes.
 * Specify a complete model for multi-target tracking with wakes and existence uncertainty.
 Pay particular attention to how the cardinalities of bona-fide clutter measurements and wake measurements are modeled.
 * Revise an existing JIPDA implementation to work in accordance with the new models.